These Black College Students Are Using An Age Old Tradition To Pay For School

 But the game has changed quite a bit.
 Back then, Walker’s agents would gain clients by selling products door-to-door.
 Today, campus stylists use Instagram, Twitter and Snapchat to showcase their skills and gain customers.
 Most of the students who I spoke to have two pages: personal and business.
 On their business pages, you’ll find price lists, sales announcements during big campus events (like spring fest and homecoming), and photos of finished styles.
 Mobile apps such as Venmo, Cash App, and Zelle make the payment process seamless.

-Sydneigh, a junior Apparel Merchandising and Textiles Major at Southern University and A&M College, had clients even before she stepped foot on campus.
+Sydneigh, a junior studying fashion at Southern University and A&M College, had clients even before she stepped foot on campus.
 She had made it onto a university dance team, which meant she and all her new teammates would always need to look on point.

 “When we all made the team, we all found each other [online].”
 It was clear from her Instagram photos that Sydneigh could slay a hair look.
 “They just contacted me and asked me if I did hair or if I made wigs, and said they would want me to do their hair when I got to school.”
 She now does hair out of her apartment, making anywhere from $250 to $500 per week while juggling her course load.
 She uses the money to pay for living expenses such as rent and groceries.
 Right now, her tuition is covered through grants and loans, but she’s saving to be able to pay off student loans after graduation.